Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

                         file, which takes minutes on a grown installation.
 If not specified, everything the default run reports is checked.
-Example: `--group=database --group=poller` --ignore-regex IGNORE_REGEX
-                        Any item matching this Python regex will be ignored.
+Example: `--group=database --group=poller` --ignore IGNORE       Any item matching this Python regex will be ignored.
                         Can be specified multiple times.
 Example:
                         `(?i)linuxfabrik` for a case-insensitive match.
   --lengthy             Extended reporting.
+  --match MATCH         Filter by this Python regular expression.
+Case-
+                        sensitive by default; use `(?i)` for case-insensitive matching.
+Can be specified multiple times.
+If both `--match` and `--ignore` are given, an item must match `--match` AND not match `--ignore` to be reported (include first, exclude second).
+Examples:
+                        `(?i)example` to match "example" regardless of case.
+                        `^(?!.*example).*$` to match any string except
+                        "example" (negative lookahead).
   --no-match-severity {ok,warn,crit,unknown}
                         State to report when no item matches the filters and nothing is checked.
 Default: ok